radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/reports/index.md

 ## Introduction

-The Brainwave Identity GRC report editor relies on the Open Source BIRT solution maintained by the Eclipse community.
+The Identity Analytics report editor relies on the Open Source BIRT solution maintained by the Eclipse community.
 Many books about this solution are available; we invite you to refer to the first chapter of this guide for a list of these books.

-Brainwave Identity GRC brings many improvements to the standard version of BIRT, particularly in how reports are configured to access the data.
+Identity Analytics brings many improvements to the standard version of BIRT, particularly in how reports are configured to access the data.
 If you are already familiar with the BIRT reporting solution, we suggest you read at least the chapter 'Datasets' to get an overview of the unique features of the solution.

 The reporting engine is a solution which allows you to dynamically generate reports based on data stored in repositories (files, SQL, ...).
 Reports may be generated in multiple formats.
 Reports are generated dynamically upon the user's request; as a result, reports can be dynamic and their content can depend on the context of use (e.g., to restrict the data displayed to a subset depending on the role of the user who generates the report).
 Reports may contain hyperlinks so that you can navigate between reports and thus create Web applications.

 Reports are generated on the basis of report templates.
 These models are XML files with the `.rptdesign` suffix.
 There are numerous ready-to-use reports in the 'reports' subdirectory of your audit project.
 The reports are separated there in subdirectories according to their primary use (browsing, analysis, monitoring, rules' outcomes, ...).
-Report templates files (`.rptdesign`) are editable with a dedicated graphical editor in Brainwave Identity GRC.
+Report templates files (`.rptdesign`) are editable with a dedicated graphical editor in Identity Analytics.
 To use all the features of the editor, we recommend that you switch to the 'iGRC Reports' perspective when you publish a report.
 When generating a report, the sequence of operation is always the same:

 1. Load the report template